 boot.optimize

 Logical; if TRUE and bootstrap = TRUE, applies the settings in mc.boot.control inside each bootstrap replicate (MC-PLS only).
+In general it will lead to slightly larger and less accurate standard errors.

 mc.boot.control